zliu41/zliu41.github.io/_posts/2020-05-06-string-types.md

 experienced Haskell programmers who feel like refreshing their memory.
 The bullet list hopefully makes things reasonably easy to digest, and helps you eat Haskell string types for breakfast.

-Haskell has five string types: `String`, strict and lazy `Text`, and strict and lazy `ByteString`.
-The following is roughly in the order of `String`, `Text`, `ByteString`.
+Haskell has five commonly used string types: `String`, strict and lazy `Text`, and strict and lazy `ByteString`[^1].
+Some recommand against calling `ByteString` a string type, The following is roughly in the order of `String`, `Text`, `ByteString`.

 - `String` is, in some sense, the "official" string type, since it is the only string type in `base` (and of course,